MayuriIngle/Data-Science-Portfolio/README.md

 # Data Science Portfolio
-Repository of data science projects completed by me for self learning purposes.
-Presented in the form of R markdown files (published at RPubs).
+Repository of data science projects in the form of R markdown files (published at RPubs).

 The R portfolio on RPubs is located [here](http://rpubs.com/mayu2019).